MG HS review

 Meanwhile, the optional seven-speed dual-clutch automatic suits a slower driving style.
 If you've got a light right foot, it's smooth when moving off from a standstill or changing gears, but when you try to pull away quickly, the HS lurches forwards clumsily.

-MG has also confirmed that a full-hybrid (HEV) version will join the HS range in early 2025, bringing a potentially happy medium between the two current engine options.
+MG has also confirmed that a full-hybrid (HEV) version is just around the corner, bringing a potentially happy medium between the two current engine options.

-The HS is more comfortable than some versions of the firmer-sprung CX-5, but its less-firm ride means it's also less agile.
-There’s less body lean through corners in the HS than in the roly-poly C5 Aircross, but we wish the MG’s steering was a bit more precise and better weighted.
+The HS is more comfortable than some versions of the firmer-sprung Mazda CX-5 but its less-firm ride means it's also less agile.
+There’s less body lean through corners in the HS than in the roly-poly C5 Aircross, but we wish the HS’s steering was more precise and better weighted.

-The HS PHEV gets stiffer suspension to deal with the added weight of the battery.
-For the most part it does a good job of managing the weight, remaining pretty smooth and settled at 70mph, but there’s a fair thump when you hit sharper or more substantial imperfections.
+The MG HS PHEV gets stiffer suspension to deal with the added weight of the battery.
+For the most part it does a good job of managing that weight, remaining pretty smooth and settled at 70mph, but there’s a fair thump when you hit sharper or more substantial imperfections.

 The extra weight affects the handling, with significantly more body lean and less grip.
-If you’re looking for a PHEV that’s more engaging and comfortable, try the Kuga or Sportage.
+If you’re looking for a PHEV that’s more engaging and comfortable, try the Ford Kuga or Kia Sportage.

-“I'm properly impressed by the 75-mile official range of the plug-in hybrid HS.
-Okay, you'll struggle to get that far in the real world, but most people will still have no trouble completing the majority of journeys purely on electric power.” – Dan Jones, Reviewer
+“I'm properly impressed by the 75-mile official range of the MG HS PHEV.
+You'll struggle to get that far in the real world but the real range should be long enough to do most journeys purely on electric power.” – Dan Jones, Senior Reviewer

 Interior